Spectrogram¶

 for details on the underlying functionality

-Rearranges the elements in the array in such a way that the value of the element in kth position is in the position it would be in a sorted array.
-All elements smaller than the kth element are moved before this element and all equal or greater are moved behind it.
-The ordering of the elements in the two partitions is undefined.
+)¶ Partially sorts the elements in the array in such a way that the value of the element in k-th position is in the position it would be in a sorted array.
+In the output array, all elements smaller than the k-th element are located to the left of this element and all equal or greater are located to its right.
+The ordering of the elements in the two partitions on the either side of the k-th element in the output array is undefined.

-New in version 1.8.0.
+Added in version 1.8.0.

-kthint or sequence of ints
+- kthint or sequence of ints

 Element index to partition by.
 The kth element value will be in its final sorted position and all smaller elements will be moved before it and all equal or greater elements behind it.
 The order of all elements in the partitions is undefined.
 If provided with a sequence of kth it will partition all elements indexed by kth of them into their sorted position at once.